-- Please use the following forms: Town Deals PAR or FHSF PAR, and, - Submit to towns.fund@levellingup.gov.uk, copying your local Area and/or Central Lead. - Indicate in the body of the email if you consider your PAR to be a delegated change.
+- You can find the latest PAR form here: Guidance: Project Adjustment Requests Towns Fund Website - Submit to towns.fund@levellingup.gov.uk, copying your local Area and Central Lead. - Indicate in the body of the email if you consider your PAR to be a delegated change.